👉 If you have an upcoming interview for YC, I'm happy to help you with a mock interview, just shoot me a DM on Twitter.

-Each founder should now write answers for their assigned questions on the document.
-Most of them (except /what does your company do?/) should ideally be under 15 seconds, and definitely under 25.
-For your answers, avoid jargon and buzzwords.
-Keep in mind what YC looks for in startups.
+Each founder should write answers for their assigned questions on the document.
+Most of them (except what does your company do?) should be under 15 seconds.
+Avoid jargon and buzzwords.
+Keep in mind what YC is looking for.
 Use a lot of numbers and figures, especially when talking about the problem, market, and traction.
 Don’t round these numbers, exact figures always inspire more credibility.

 Step 4: Internalize the answers

-The goal of the document is not to memorize and recite back the exact wording of each answer, but to do the difficult job of distilling each idea before you're asked about it.
-Each founder should /internalize/ internalize their answers, and be able to respond naturally and conversationally when prompted.
+The goal of the document is not to memorize and recite back the exact wording of each answer, but to do the difficult job of distilling the ideas before you're asked about them.
+Each founder should internalize their answers, and be able to respond naturally and conversationally when prompted.

-To practice individual answers on our downtime, we used to pair up with another founder, and go down the list of each other’s questions.
-Most of our prep work, however, was with the entire team of four using the PG Simulator (link to this and other resources in the Appendix), which I consider the most valuable tool when preparing for YC interviews.
-Ramp up your practice in the week leading up to the interview, especially in the 3 days before.
+To practice your answers, get someone to go down the list of your assigned questions, and respond out loud.
+Most of the prep work however, is about practicing the dynamic of the interview as a team.
+The PG Simulator or similar resources linked in the Appendix can help you with this.
+In the weeks before the interview, focus on your company, and only ramp up your practice in the week leading up to the interview, especially in the 3 days before.
 During this process, don’t just test if you know the answers, practice their sub-15 second timing, give each other feedback on wording, and iterate the answers on your Google Doc.

 Step 6: Mock interviews with alums

 YC alums love doing mock interviews.
-Reach out to a few (try to do at least 3, ideally 5) to schedule these in advance for the week leading up to the interview.
-This will help you not just for the feedback, but to give you confidence.
+Reach out to 3-5 to schedule these in advance for the week leading up to the interview.
+This will give you feedback and confidence.
 I'm also happy to help with this, just shoot me a DM on Twitter.

 🌅 The day of the interview

 Like an athlete before a big game, the day of the interview is all about the mindset you put yourself in.
-If you think it will help, run through the PG Simulator once or twice as a team.
-Other than that, focus on relaxing, bonding, and building up confidence as a team (when we interviewed, we showed up early to YC’s building, and danced to music on our laptop in the lawn outside).
-To avoid unnecessary stress and a bad impression, be on time, and if it’s online, plan in advance to have reliable internet and a quiet place.
+I would clear my day, try not to cram last-minute prep, and focus on relaxing, bonding, and building up confidence as a team.
+Be on time, and plan in advance to ensure a reliable internet connection, and a quiet place.

 🤾♂️ During the Interview